-From Kirkjubaejarklaustur, you’ll head towards the village of Vik and immediately immerse yourself into some otherworldly landscapes; you can expect glacier views, deserts of volcanic ash, lava fields and, of course, a wonderful perspective over the ocean.
+From Kirkjubaejarklaustur, you'll head towards the village of Vik and immediately immerse yourself into some otherworldly landscapes.
+You can expect glacier views, deserts of volcanic ash, lava fields, and a wonderful perspective over the ocean.

-Once you reach Vik, you can enjoy a unique ice caving tour if you elected to do so while booking, which will take you into the glacier that conceals the volcano of Katla.
+Once you reach Vik, you can enjoy a unique ice caving tour, which will take you into the glacier that conceals the volcano of Katla.
 Ice caving is an excursion that can be found in few other places on earth, making this a once-in-a-lifetime opportunity that should not be missed.

 Close to Reynisfjara is another magnificent coastal attraction: the Dyrholaey Rock Arch.
 This phenomenon is so large that boats can comfortably sail through it, and daring pilots have even 'threaded the needle' in small planes.